Week 1 : What is Non-Profit and Why is it Tax Exempt

 • Strengthens credibility

-• Informs better decisionmaking
+• Informs better decision making

 • Protects nonprofits from unfounded allegations

-• Builds donor and community trust
+• Build donor and community trust

 The Role of the Board: Guardians of the Public Trust

-Board members owe three core fiduciary duties:
+Board members have three core fiduciary duties:

 1. Duty of Care informed oversight of finances, programs, and leadership